Birmingham Snow Hill to Wolverhampton Low Level Line: Reopening

-The rest of the original GWR line was reopened in May 1999 as the first phase of the West Midland Metro tram network.
+The rest of the original GWR line was reopened in May 1999 as the first phase of the West Midlands Metro tram network.
 Although the lines leave the original trackbed between Priestfield and Wolverhampton Low Level due to Low Level being closed and eventually partly demolished for use for housing and commercial use.
 The other areas around Wolverhampton, Bilston, Wednesbury, West Bromwich, Smethwick and the western side of Birmingham that were served before the closure of Snow Hill are now served by the Metro.
 The Metro runs parallel to the Jewellery Line from Snow Hill to a point north of The Hawthorns and makes it the only time the metro is on the same line as heavy rail and it remains side by side with heavy rail from the south of the Hawthorns to Birmingham Snow Hill before it continues on street level into the city centre.